r3tex/ObjectDetector.jl/README.md

 ```julia
 yolomod = YOLO.v3_COCO(silent=false, cfgchanges=[(:net, 1, :width, 512), (:net, 1, :height, 384)])
 ```
-`cfgchanges` takes the form of a vector of tuples with `(layer symbol, ith layer that matches given symbol, field symbol, value)`
+`cfgchanges` takes the form of a vector of tuples with:
+`(layer symbol, ith layer that matches given symbol, field symbol, value)` Note that if `cfgchanges` is provided, optional `h` and `w` args are ignored.

 Also, convenient sized models can be loaded via
 ```julia